Meet the Team

 Barbara Joseph, Program Manager, Learning Solutions

 Prior to joining Aspire, she spent over 20 years of her career in high technology, specifically software localization.
-She has held various positions from software engineer, director of technical services, vice president of operations and most recently, project/program manager.
-She has a strong interest in math and has tutored elementary math in grades 1-5 and continues to tutor high school students in algebra and geometry.
-As an advisor to TenMarks Education, an online supplemental math program, Joseph was involved in consulting on the design and content of the program and website.
+She has held various positions from software engineer, director of technical services, vice president of operations.
+She has a strong interest in math and has tutored math in multiple grade levels.
+As an early advisor to TenMarks Education, an online supplemental math program, Joseph was involved in consulting on the design and content of the program and website.

-She received her BA from Boston College majoring in Computer Science and French, and minoring in Math.
-She also received an Entrepreneurial Management Certificate from Babson College.
+She earned her Bachelor's degree with a double major in Computer Science and French and a minor in Mathematics from Boston College.
+She also earned her Entrepreneurial Management Certificate from Babson College.

 Stephanie Mireku, Operations Specialist